Yatin-2001/CrickManiac/README.md

 # This is resolved by appending the numbers at the end of teams name while making the name of pdf.

 # The other features and functions can be seen in the code clearly.

+# ** Note: To run the codes, we will need to install the required libraries.